 After a general description of our methodology, we introduce the comprehensive numerical dataset used to calibrate our model for different European case studies.
 The focus of the data lies on system properties incorporating large-scale variations - such as infeed from wind and solar power - to replicate the (joint) probability of various possible system outcomes.
 As direct observations are missing (due to a rapid system development with respect to the deployment of variable renewable energies), we build our optimization on a synthetic dataset created from 20 years of hourly reanalysis data with a high level of spatial resolution.
+In contrast, we abstract from a full representation of other existing generators in the system to be in line with our objective to endogenously determine the amount of equivalent firm capacity needed to serve load at some level of reliability.

-In a first step, we illustrate our approach based on two two-regional systems (namely France -Germany and France - Great Britain).
+In a first step, we illustrate our approach based on two two-regional systems (namely France - Germany and France - Great Britain).
 Specifically, we depict how an interconnector can contribute to reliability, dependent on its size as well as the joint probability of load levels and capacity availability.
 Second, we apply the model to the entire European electricity system in order to quantify the efficient amount and location of firm generation capacity to achieve reliability targets as well as the contribution of wind power and interconnectors in a realistic case study.
-Compared to an isolated country-by-country approach, cooperation by means of an efficient usage of interconnectors would allow to reduce the overall necessary amount of reliable generation capacity by 32.4 GW (i.e., 6.1%) on a European level to ensure perfect reliability, also impacting the distribution of capacities.
-In this cooperative solution, several interconnectors contribute in both directions, with up to their technical maximum of close to 200% of their nominal capacity.
-In contrast, due to its variability, the contribution of wind power is only in the range of 3.8-29.5 %.
+Compared to an isolated region-by-region approach, cooperation by means of an efficient usage of interconnectors would allow to reduce the overall necessary amount of reliable generation capacity by 32.4 GW (i.e., 6.1%) on a European level to ensure perfect reliability, also impacting the distribution of capacities.
+In this cooperative solution, several interconnectors contribute in both directions, with up to their technical maximum of close to 200 % of their nominal capacity.3 In contrast, due to its variability, the contribution of wind power is only in the range of 3.8-29.5%.
 These results provide empirical evidence that a consistent analysis of multi-regional systems with restricted interconnector capacities is crucial for reliability of supply analyses.
 In practice, our approach could thus be used for the improved design of capacity mechanisms by providing an approach to consider interdependencies with physically connected neighbors.
 Moreover, the large differences between the first-best and isolated results provide strong arguments to achieve reliability targets efficiently in a cooperative manner, e.g., by means of joint capacity mechanisms.